22,000 watch Newcastle win on St James' Park debut

 Newcastle led 2-0 by half-time with Katie Barker scoring the women's team's first-ever goal in the stadium.

-They are currently second in their division, but have missed out on promotion to the National League Northern Premier Division after the title was won by Liverpool Feds.
+They are currently second in their division, but have missed out on promotion to the National League North after the title was won by Liverpool Feds.

 The women's side usually play their home games at Druid Park on the outskirts of the city.

-Newcastle co-owner Staveley has previously declared big ambitions for the women's side, founded in 1989, saying she wants to develop them into a professional club.

-"We want a financial plan that takes them through the next few years," Staveley said.
-"We have to pay them as professionals.
-That's a big thing."
+Newcastle co-owner Amanda Staveley has previously declared her ambitions for the women's side to become professional, saying: "we want a financial plan that takes them through the next few years."

+Langley revealed Staveley had spoken with her after the match to tell her how the club's support could help the women's team.

+The Newcastle boss added: "I think the biggest thing for me at full-time was how reassuring Amanda and Mehrdad were.